 Stress plays a big part in the immune system, and unmanaged stress can lead to allergy symptoms.
 According to the British Institute for Allergy & Environmental Therapy, stress makes allergies worse, and once stress is properly managed and relieved, the symptoms of hay fever improve.
 (11)

-Women who are pregnant, even those who’ve never suffered from allergies before, are more prone to seasonal allergy symptoms.
-In fact, one in 100 pregnant women suffer from asthma during pregnancy, and many more suffer from seasonal allergies.
+Women who are pregnant — even those who’ve never suffered from allergies before — are more prone to allergic rhinitis and seasonal allergy symptoms.
+In fact, 1 in 100 pregnant women suffer from asthma during pregnancy, and many more suffer from seasonal allergies.
 (12)

-Safely treating the symptoms during pregnancy can be difficult — most over-the-counter and prescription allergy medications aren’t considered safe for women who are pregnant or breastfeeding.
+Safely treating the symptoms during pregnancy can be difficult — most over-the-counter (OTC) and prescription allergy medications aren’t considered safe for women who are pregnant or breast-feeding.
 Fortunately, there are numerous effective natural remedies that are safe, including for children, pregnant women and the elderly.

 Treating Allergy Symptoms Naturally

-Antihistamines, corticosteroids and decongestants, as well as other over-the-counter allergy medications, counteract the effect of the histamine produced by the body.
+Antihistamines, corticosteroids and decongestants, as well as other OTC allergy medications, counteract the effect of the histamine produced by the body.
 However, they do have side effects.
-The most common are drowsiness; impaired performance; dryness of the eyes, nose and mouth; restlessness; abdominal distress, unusual bleeding and bruising; heart palpitations; and insomnia.
+The most common are:

 Foods to Avoid During Allergy Season: